Reliable Detection of Doppelg\"angers based on Deep Face Representations: Introduction

 Face recognition technologies are used in many personal, commercial, and governmental identity management systems worldwide.
 Developments in convolutional neural networks have achieved remarkable improvements in facial recognition accuracy, surpassing human-level performance \cite{Guo-DeepFaceSurvey-2019,Taigman14,Ranjan18a}.
 In particular, state-of-the-art deep face recognition systems turn out to be robust against a variety of covariates, such as variations in expression \cite{9039580}, ageing \cite{Best-Rowden18}, beautification \cite{Rathgeb-ImpactDetectionFacialBeautificationSurvey-ACCESS-2019}, or poor sample quality \cite{Schlett}.

 The improved robustness of facial recognition systems reduces the number of false rejections, however, it may also increase the vulnerability to impostors.
 This has for instance been shown for presentation attacks where an attacker aims at impersonating a target subject by using some presentation attack instrument \cite{Mohammadi2018}.
 In contrast to specific attacks, in a \emph{zero-effort impostor} attempt, an individual submits their own biometric characteristic while attempting to obtain a successful authentication against another subject \cite{ISO-IEC-19795-1:2021}.
-Previous works reported high attack success chances for zero-effort impostor attempts in the presence of kin-relationship, in particular for monozygotic, \ie identical, twins \cite{Pruitt11,Phillips11a}.
+It is important to note that a zero-effort impostor trial do \textit{not} necessarily represent an attack.
+Previous works reported high chances of false matches in zero-effort impostor attempts in the presence of kin-relationship, in particular for monozygotic, \ie identical, twins \cite{Pruitt11,Phillips11a}.
 This effect is far less pronounced for other popular biometric characteristics, \eg fingerprint \cite{Tao12} or iris \cite{Daugman20}.